A student uses his laptop and smiles during class, while other students engage in conversations.

 Join us on campus for your M.Sc.
 Cyber Security

-Study in Berlin, the heart of Europe, with IU's affordable Cyber Security Master's program, fully in English.
-Benefit from a diverse international environment and flexible learning options, plus career services to kickstart your career in Germany.
-Tailor your education to fit your goals and lifestyle.
+Study in Berlin or Cologne with IU's affordable Cyber Security Master's programme, fully in English.
+Benefit from a vibrant, international environment and hands-on learning experiences, plus access to career services to launch your professional journey in Germany.
+Tailor your education to fit your goals and lifestyle while enjoying the dynamic opportunities each city offers.

 This course is spread out across four semesters, covering key computer science principles and security methods.
 The summer semester assessment will be a Master's Thesis.
 This will allow you to demonstrate your independent research skills and showcase what you have learned.